Know your learning style

-Test-taking strategies: When test taking, visual learners should "dump" formulas and diagrams on the test and attempt to recall an image of the study materials.
+Test-taking strategies: When taking a test, visual learners should "dump" formulas and diagrams on the test and attempt to recall an image of the study materials.
 For essay tests, they should use scratch paper to plan and organize responses.
-During application tests (math or sciences), visual learners can use color coding system while solving.
+During application tests (math or sciences), visual learners can use a color-coding system while solving.
 If a visual learner gets stuck, he or she should write down any related information to help trigger recall.

 Classroom strategies: Auditory learners should read out loud so they can hear the text and record lectures instead of (or perhaps in addition to) taking notes.
 These learners benefit most from using mnemonic devices to recall information.
 Discussing ideas with another person is a great method of learning for auditory learners!

-Test-taking strategies: If you are struggling to answer a question, imagine talking with the examiner.
-Ask for clarification if you don't understand written directions or questions.
+Test-taking strategies: If auditory learners are struggling to answer a question, imagine talking with the examiner.
+They should ask for clarification if they don't understand written directions or questions.
 For take-home essay tests, talk through responses before writing.

 Classroom strategies: Kinesthetic learners should choose instructors who use real-life examples and applications or hands-on approaches.
-They should keep their desks clear of distracting objects and sit the part of a room that offers the fewest distractions.
-Kinesthetic learners should always take notes, draw what they are learning whenever possible, and use a consistent color coding system while taking notes.
+They should keep their desks clear of distracting objects and sit in a part of the classroom that offers the fewest distractions.
+Kinesthetic learners should always take notes, draw what they are learning whenever possible, and use a consistent color-coding system while taking notes.

 Study strategies: Kinesthetic learners should practice, practice, practice.
 They can also work in a study group or use a tutor to develop models, experiments, and study aids.
-When using flashcards, kinesthetic learners can organize them spatially by grouping or categorizing them, or create a moveable concept map from notes.
+When using flashcards, kinesthetic learners can organize them spatially by grouping or categorizing them or create a moveable concept map from notes.
 These learners should always divide work into short study sessions with a break or reward in-between them.
-Another strategy is for them to refine and expand notes by adding lots of color coded examples.
-Finally, kinesthetic learners should take practice exams in exam-like setting to create a physical memory that is tied to content.
+Another strategy is for them to refine and expand notes by adding color-coded examples.
+Finally, kinesthetic learners should take practice exams in an exam-like setting to create a physical memory that is tied to content.